Understanding Tax Deductions For Therapists

 Office expenses

-If you practice in an office separate from your home, the entire cost of rent for your office space and utilities are deductible.
+If you practice in an office separate from your home, the entire cost of rent for your office space and utilities is deductible.
 Those who work from home can also deduct office expenses but with some additional restrictions.
-Those who wish to deduct a home office expense must have a home office separate from the rest of the home, is used primarily for work, is used regularly for work, and is your most-used office space.
+Those who wish to deduct a home office expense must have a home office separate from the rest of the home, which is used primarily for work, is regularly used for work, and is your most-used office space.

-Deducting home office rent can be done one of two ways: the regular or simplified method.
+Deducting home office rent can be done in one of two ways: the regular or simplified method.
 The regular method compares your office's square footage to your home's total square footage.
-For example, if you have a home that is 2,500 square feet in total and an office that is 200 square feet, you could deduct up to 8% (200/2500 = 0.08 or 8%) of your home’s mortgage or rent - plus utilities - for the year.
+For example, if you have a home that is 2,500 square feet in total and an office that is 200 square feet, you could deduct up to 8% (200/2500 = 0.08 or 8%) of your home’s mortgage or rent—plus utilities—fo the year.
 The simplified method uses a flat rate of $5 per square foot of your home dedicated to an office, up to 300 square feet.
 See this IRS guide for more information.

 Bank, credit card, and financial management fees